Ezs377/Programming-notes/Markdown language.md

 > A right arrow ( > ) is used to write quotes

+Using a backslash ( \\ ) will cancel out the next character afterwards, useful for writing certain characters without accidentally formatting the text.
+Example:

+## Heading not backslashed
+\## Heading backslashed

-To write code in the text, use a backtick symbol <!--( ` )--> (it's usually right under the esc key).
+To write code in the text, use a backtick symbol ( \` )(it's usually right under the esc key).
 Codes can only be read if the md file is run on Github.
 Otherwise it will just show up as normal text.
 `This is short code`

 Use triple backticks or indent 4 spaces before a line to write longer code.
 Example: